-Then one day I read the ingredients.
+Then one day, I read the ingredient label.

 The Difference between Chorizos